The local economy

-You have told us that unemployment in the area is a major concern for local residents.
+Unemployment in the area is a major concern for local residents.
 Harlesden ward has a particularly high ratio of those claiming Job Seekers Allowance at 18.3% in 2015.
 This compares to Brent at 3.5% and London at 2.6%.

 Harlesden is a major business location, therefore it is also the source of most local employment but Harlesden and Kensal Green wards have a low ratio of jobs to population.

-A major concern for Harlesden is that the number of local jobs provided will be overshadowed by the number of new jobs to be created at the Old Oak develeopment.
+A major concern for Harlesden is that the number of local jobs provided will be overshadowed by the number of new jobs to be created at the Old Oak development.
 It is essential that local people are given the opportunity to access these jobs.

 The town centre provides a large number of jobs, so it is important that its vitality and viability is maintained and enhanced in order to provide even more job opportunities.